Apollo MCP Server User Guide

 10}

-extension in the directory will be loaded as operations.
+extension in that directory as operations.

-Files and directories specified with --operations
+Files and directories specified with operations

 From persisted query manifests